FelixFern/Handwritten-Classifier/README.md

 3. Neural Network Model ✅
 4. Sending and Receiving Data Between Frontend and Backend ✅
 5. Connecting to Database and Accept User Data ✅
-6. Add leaderboard for user that add data to the dataset
+6. Add data plot by each label ✅
-7. Add data plot by each label ✅
+7. Add leaderboard for user that add data to the dataset
-8. Add more data to dataset
+8. Add dedicated training button instead of re-training model everytime

 ## How to Run Project:
 Install all dependencies and needed package